SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/LActf/lactf.md

   ![image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/0c2076ab-b0da-4523-b6f0-5da8b64e28a6)

-- I decided to change the message code to GAME_END[2] and I started getting ball pos within the range of 0 - 50 till I got the flag.I really don't know the logic behind my answer but it takes time for the script to get the flag because of the numbers.You might need to try a couple of time and the negative number the script used to get the flag the last time might not get the flag again.Oops,what a mysterious answer to a mysterious challenge.
+- I decided to change the message code to GAME_END[2] and I started getting ball pos within the range of 0 - 50 till I got the flag.I really don't know the logic behind my answer but it takes time for the script to get the flag because of the numbers.You might need to try a couple of times to get the flag.Oops,what a mysterious solution  to a mysterious challenge.